divyakanth07/Data-Analytis-using-R-programming-SRMIST-MCA-I--F-/README.md

 - **Naive Bayes** to predict Titanic survivors.
 - **K-Nearest Neighbors (KNN)** to classify iris flower species.
 - **Random Forest** to classify iris flower species with hyperparameter tuning.
+- **K-Means Clustering** is performed to group US states based on their crime statistics.

 Each algorithm provides a hands-on introduction to important machine learning concepts and their practical implementation in R.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.